evboggs302/Scavenger-Hunt/README.md

 ### NGROK

 - this tool is used to have your node server exposed to the outside world, and namely for Twilio purposes.
+- install ngrok from their website (free version works fine)
 - open a terminal, in the root dir run the below command.

 ```bash
 ./ngrok http 22306
 ```

+- copy the provided url `http://<some_number>.ngrok.io/`
+- copy/paste that into the webhook field on the Twilio dashboard
+  - it can also be used with PostMan by adding the `/api/...` suffix for your endpoints

 ### .ENV example content